What is an Emergency Fund and Why You Need One?

 Develop a Budget

-With your savings goal in mind, you can begin to develop a budget to help you reach it.
+With your savings goal in mind, you can begin to create a budget to help you reach it.
 You’ll want to set aside whatever you can spare from your monthly income after your cost of living is covered, and perhaps consider temporarily diverting half of your monthly savings allotment into your emergency fund to get it started.

 Putting money into your emergency fund should be one of your top priorities until you reach your savings goal as it is your buffer against the unexpected, without it you could find yourself in a tight spot if anything should happen.